Philip2809/neato-brainslug/README.md

 If you haven't heard of home assistant yet then this is an awesome time to learn about it!
 It is an open source home automation tool that puts local control and privacy first.
 Read more about them on their [website](https://www.home-assistant.io/) and try their [live demo](https://demo.home-assistant.io) if you want!
-There is a lot of great guides and information about home hassistant on youtube and their forums!
-They also have some amazing guides on their [site](https://www.home-assistant.io/installation/) to get an home assistant installation going.
-If you have any questions or problems, don't hesitate to ask for help here in the [discusstions](https://github.com/Philip2809/neato-connected/discussions) section, on our [discord](https://discord.gg/PAgwhWvyD8) or the home assistant [help](https://www.home-assistant.io/help/) page.
+There is a lot of great guides and information about home assistant on youtube and their forums!
+They also have some amazing guides on their [site](https://www.home-assistant.io/installation/) to get a Home Assistant installation going.
+If you have any questions or problems, don't hesitate to ask for help here in the [discussions](https://github.com/Philip2809/neato-connected/discussions) section, on our [discord](https://discord.gg/PAgwhWvyD8) or the home assistant [help](https://www.home-assistant.io/help/) page.

 If you want the latest release, most stable code, please download the files from the [releases]() section.
 All links below will link to that!
-If you want the latest version, even if that is an beta, take the code directly from the files here on the `main` branch, or download a specific version from the pre releases.
+If you want the latest version, even if that is a beta, take the code directly from the files here on the `main` branch, or download a specific version from the pre releases.

-First of all you should start thinking about how you want to keep your robot connected, but if you don't want to commit to opening your robot or drilling an hole in the bumper yet, you can always take the bumper off and connect an esp device to the robot and just run it via Home Assistant.
+First of all you should start thinking about how you want to keep your robot connected, but if you don't want to commit to opening your robot or drilling a hole in the bumper yet, you can always take the bumper off and connect an esp device to the robot and just run it via Home Assistant.

 **Overview of steps:**
 1. Make sure your robot's firmware is version `4.5.3`